davidRoussov/trade-up/README.md

 https://drive.google.com/drive/folders/0B-KwcSa5tCbxMFpuUUpGbnRQSGM

 **Technical depth of outputs:**

+- We spend lots of time figure out all the units and meanings of the construction variables.
+We spend lots of time and effort to calculate each dependencies and make sure we understand all the calculation and algorithms.
+Although it was a time consuming job and require lots of calculation and formula, now we have a full, deep and clear understanding of our customers’ website and how they operate.
+This will provide great benefit for future development.
 - github has some weird merge conflict during commit push and pull.
 There are randomly appeared files that cannot be git ignored or deleted.
 - React has its formal standard format for coding which makes it hard to write as we need to strictly follow the format.
 - Issues with Grails tooling on particular operating systems impeding developer productivity.